vertica/grafana-dashboards/README.md

 Unless explicitly noted, all dashboards are compatible with new Vertica server versions.
 The minimum supported Vertica version is listed with the release version in the following dashboard sections.

 Some dashboards might use metrics that are available in specific Vertica versions.
-Review the [Prometheus metrics](https://docs.vertica.com/latest/en/admin/managing-db/https-service/prometheus-metrics/) to verify which metrics are available in each Vertica version.
+Review [Prometheus metrics](https://docs.vertica.com/latest/en/admin/managing-db/https-service/prometheus-metrics/) to verify which metrics are available in each Vertica version.

 ## Vertica Overview (Prometheus)